Passion. Experience. Integrity.

 To learn more, I went through an intensive 3-year program sponsored by the National Association of Enrolled Agents (NAEA) called the National Tax Practice Institute (NTPI®).
 After the 3-year course ended, I was awarded "Fellow" status, which is a huge achievement.

 5. At the end of 2011, I struck out on my own, and restricted my practice to the returns I know best: Clergy.
-I do a lot of presentations and free consultations with Clergy, Treasurers, Administrators, Payroll Companies, and Tax Pros---my goal is for every W-2 to be correct, and for every Clergy person to be ready for tax time.
+I do a lot of presentations and free consultations with Clergy, Treasurers, Administrators, Payroll Companies, and Tax Pros---my goal is for every Clergy W-2 to be correct, and for every Clergy person to be ready for (and not terrified of!) tax time.